ladybug-tools/ladybug-geometry/README.md

 - Triangulate Planar Geometry
 - Compute Mesh Face Areas, Centroids, and Normals
 - Move Any Geometry
-- Rotate Any Geometry Around an Axis
+- Rotate Any Geometry Around an Axis (or in the XY plane)
 - Mirror (Reflect) Any Geometry Over a Plane
 - Scale Any Geometry from a Base Point
 - Check if a 2D Point Inside 2D Polygon
 - Compute [Pole of Inaccessibility](https://en.wikipedia.org/wiki/Pole_of_inaccessibility) for any 2D Polygon
+- Check the Relationship Between 2D Polygons within a Tolerance (inside, outside, overlap)
+- Group 2D Polygons According to Overlaps
 - Perform 2D Polygon Boolean Operations (Union, Intersection, Difference)
 - Intersect Colinear 2D Polygon Segments with one Another (for matching lengths)
 - Join Line Segments into Polylines